 The Integration of Chief Social Media Officers

-The bigger companies can no longer afford not to have a Chief Social Media Officer or team that is in charge of all the social media efforts.
+The bigger companies can no longer afford not to have a Chief Social Media Officer; or at least a team that is in charge of all the social media efforts.
 Companies are using social media such as, Facebook, YouTube, Instagram, Twitter, Pinterest, and Snapchat, just to name a few, for reaching out to or studying their target audience.
 As part of ad campaigns companies post commercials, pictures, GIF’s, videos, and promo codes.
 Some social media sites have started including online stores to their pages which will allow you to buy directly from their site.
 These companies also use their sites to monitor the trends and to even set new trends.
 The teams that are in charge of the social media campaigns are vastly important nowadays.
 10 years ago they were almost nonexistent.

 The role of Marketing